 What you can do to not procrastinate?
 If you are facing any difficulty in studying subjects then instead of delaying it try to plan small steps to achieve a bigger target.
 For example- In Mathematics, start with a chapter, understand the formula on day one, revise the formula and learn its derivation on day two, solve 2 easy questions on day 3, and this way move to difficult questions so that you can eventually master the subject.

 This one is quite interesting.
 You must have noticed that if you tell your brain to complete a task in the given deadline, it makes sure you do it within the time limit.
 On the other hand, if you think you’ve got 5 hours to study a chapter, the brain will process this task slowly.
 So, the key point is to set a time duration for everything that you do.

 2. How to prepare a plan and follow it religiously?

+Another tip on how to prepare for iit jee is to prepare a plan and follow it.
 ‘Success does not lie in results but in efforts, being the best is not so important, doing the best is all that matters’.
 All aspirants should understand the fact that there will be no magic happening overnight.
-And for practicing every day, you need to first make a solid and practical plan.
+And for practising every day, you need to first make a solid and practical plan.

 3).
 What to avoid?